 The Scheme recognises financial assets and financial liabilities on the date it becomes a party to the contractual provisions of the instrument.
 Financial assets are recognised using trade date accounting.
-From this date, any gains and losses arising from changes in fair value of the financial assets or liabilities are recorded.
-Financial liabilities are not recognised unless one of the parties has performed or the contract is a derivative contract not exempt from the scope of AASB139.
+From this date, any gains and losses arising from changes in fair value of the financial assets or liabilities are recorded in the income statement.